 Cancer Research in Dresden

-In the field of radiooncology, the center is working on the further development of modern radiotherapy.
-Basic physical research plays an important role in cancer therapy in Dresden: laser accelerator technology is being developed that could allow for more compact and less expensive systems for radiation therapy with protons.
+In the field of radiooncology, the center is working on the further development of modern radiotherapy with a special focus on proton therapy.
+Basic physical research plays an important role in cancer therapy in Dresden: Laser accelerator technology is being developed that could allow for more compact and less expensive systems for radiation therapy with protons.
 In order to achieve a high precision real-time control for this therapy, HZDR scientists work together with colleagues at OncoRay to develop novel detector technologies.

-Furthermore, HZDR researchers analyze fundamental metabolic processes in biomembranes.
+Furthermore, HZDR researchers are actively engaged in researching imaging technologies as well as in analyzing fundamental metabolic processes in biomembranes.
 In this way, they decode the manner in which drugs or harmful substances infiltrate the cells and create bonds.
-The HZDR researchers cooperate closely with the School of Science at the TU Dresden, particularly in the Departments of Chemistry/Food chemistry, Physics and Biology.
+The HZDR researchers also cooperate closely with the School of Science at the TU Dresden, particularly with the Departments of Chemistry/Food chemistry, Physics and Biology.

-A consortium comprised of the German Cancer Research Center (DKFZ), HZDR, the University Hospital and TU Dresden will extend Dresden in the coming years to become a partner location for the National Center for Tumor Diseases (NCT), which is located in Heidelberg.
+The University Hospital, TU Dresden and HZDR, together with the German Cancer Research Center (DKFZ), will extend Dresden in the coming years to become a partner location for the National Center for Tumor Diseases (NCT), which is located in Heidelberg.
 Dresden therefore occupies a central position in German cancer medicine and will substantially expand its research endeavors.
-Together with the Heidelberg facility, advances in research will be rapidly transferred to concrete therapeutic approaches.
+Together with the Heidelberg colleagues, advances in research will be rapidly transferred to concrete therapeutic approaches.

 HZDR, TU Dresden and the University Hospital are organized within the German Cancer Consortium (DKTK), representing a DKTK partner location in the city of Dresden.
-The research focus at the Dresden partner location lies in radiation oncology.
-Coordination is overseen by Prof. Michael Baumann, director of OncoRay and NCT Dresden.
-Prof. Baumann is also director of the HZDR Institute of Radiooncology and the Clinic for Radiotherapy and Radiation Oncology at the University Hospital Dresden.
+The research focus in Dresden lies in radiation oncology.
+Coordination is overseen by Prof. Mechthild Krause, Director of OncoRay and NCT Dresden.
+Prof. Krause is also Director of the HZDR Institute of Radiooncology and the Clinic for Radiotherapy and Radiation Oncology at the University Hospital Dresden.